-AJEast’s ever-expanding drinks range has only been on Nigerian shelves for three years, but the Company has already proven itself as an attractive, innovative alternative to the traditional elite
+The ever-expanding drinks range of Ajeast Nigeria Ltd has only been on Nigerian shelves for three years, but the Company has already proven itself as an attractive, innovative alternative to the traditional elite.

 The combination of a country with one of the highest middle-class populations in Africa, and an innovative company looking to challenge the established beverage industry elite is a perfect match on paper; and AJEast is proving this theory to be true as it continues to evolve its extensive range in Nigeria.